 Completed in 1971, Centennial Hall, named in honor of St. Cloud State's establishment in 1869, served as the campus library until 2000.

 Local Identifier: Photographic Print Collection.
 Photographic Prints.
 Buildings and Spaces.
 Specific Campus Buildings and Spaces.
 Centennial Hall.
-Interior 2
+Exterior 2

 The Thomas Gray Campus Laboratory School, opened in 1958, replaced Riverview as the campus laboratory school.
 The campus laboratory school closed in 1983 and, in 1984, was repurposed and renamed Engineering and Computing Center.
 The building was initially named for Thomas Gray, who graduated from St. Cloud State in 1872, served as the school's president from 1884 to 1890.